-The Diversity Programming Series (DPS) consists of programs that are implemented as part of the ODEMA’s efforts to promote the message of inclusion.
-DPS provides unlimited opportunities for collaborative and cross-agency support of ethnic, cultural, gender, theatre, and student choice programs.
+The Diversity Programming Series (DPS) consists of programs that are implemented as part of the ODEMA’s efforts to promote inclusion and examine the ways in which diversity affects our lives.
+The DPS provides unlimited opportunities for collaborative and cross-agency support of ethnic, cultural, gender, theatre, and student choice programs.

 - Reaches out to the community.

 - Provides a service to students and citizens.

 Proposals may be funded in lesser amounts than that requested.
 Accordingly, events with multiple sources of support are highly encouraged.
 The next deadline for proposal consideration will be October 21, 2022.
 To apply, please visit the link below.

 For more information, contact ODEMA at email@example.com or call 219-980-6596.